bkuhn/talks/OpenFOAM-2011/openfoam.markdown

 + Like most laws:
     + its spirit can be ignored.
     + it needs to be enforced.
-    + it can be manipluated and abused.
+    + it can be manipulated and abused.

 # How Do You Build Community?